Why Teach Sunday School?

 Why teach Sunday school?
 Because you can create a ripple that extends into eternity

-Of course, these are great questions that have equally great answers, as discussed in Teaching Them To Obey 1.
+Of course, these are great questions that have equally great answers, as discussed in Teaching To Transform Not Inform 1.
 For example, chapter six answers, why teach Sunday school, from God’s perspective by looking at the priority God places on you as a teacher, how he works through you to mature those within your church, how your lessons can still be impacting lives a hundred years from now, how you can transform lives as well as educate minds, and last, how you fulfill the Great Commission (Matthew 28:19–20) when you teach.

 Why teach Sunday school?
 Because your teaching affects those outside your class as well as those within